jeff-dh/bscript/README.md

 @task
 def emergency():
     # this is a state based decision function.
 Callers can make decisions
-    # based on whether this function is Running or not.
+    # based on whether this task is Running or not.
     if random() > 0.9:
         yield Running
         yield Running # always running for 2 frames in a row